wawiesel/olm/README.md

 ### Notebooks

+There are notebooks contained in `notebooks` which may be helpful for debugging or understanding how something is working.
 You may need to install your virtual environment kernel for the notebooks to work.

 ```
 ipython kernel install --name "venv" --user
 ```

 Now, you can select the created kernel "venv" when you start Jupyter notebook or lab.

+## Notes about development

 ### Click for CLI